From 6 December 2021, In Italy there will be 2 anti-Covid 19 certifications: the Green Pass and Super Green Pass.

 The Green Pass is also used to travel around Europe from one country to another, avoiding quarantine.
 Every time you take a train, a ship, or a plane to cross the border you will have to show your ID and the Green Pass.

-For the moment, the Green Pass is mandatory until 31 December 2021 when the state of health emergency in Italy ends.
+For the moment, the Green Pass is mandatory until 31 December 2021, but it will probably remain mandatory even after that.

 What is the Green Pass?

-The Green Pass, also called the EU Digital Covid Certificate, is a document that shows:
+The Green Pass, also called the EU Digital Covid Certificate, is a document that shows you resulted negative to a Covid 19 test (antigen test serological test).

 How can I get the Green Pass?